Day 1:ARRIVE IN AUCKLAND, NEW ZEALAND.

 A full day at leisure in this tropical paradise.
 For a truly amazing experience, consider our optional trip to Kuranda via the old scenic rail route.
 See magnificent scenery from the comfort of a restored, historic mountain train.
 For the return journey, you may choose to take the Skyrail Rainforest Cableway—or maybe spend the day in the magical Daintree Rainforest, thought to be the planet’s oldest surviving tropical rainforest.
 (B)Day 17:CAIRNS–SYDNEY.

-This morning, enjoy a special visit to HARTLEY’S CROCODILE ADVENTURES for your chance to meet Australia’s native animals.
-You’ll also enjoy a talk by a wildlife keeper, and the opportunity to have your picture taken with a koala!
+This morning, enjoy a special visit to KOALA GARDENS for your chance to see koalas doing what they do best—eating, sleeping, and looking adorable.
+There’s also the chance to meet Australia’s other native animals.
+Before your visit ends, you’ll have your picture taken with a koala—the perfect souvenir!
 Later, fly to Sydney, Australia’s largest city.
 (B)Day 18:SYDNEY.